 Intros by contacts

-∗ Don’t waste your time on getting intros with people who’ll probably not invest in your company (not in your field, etc.).
+∗ Don’t waste your time on getting intros to investors who probably won’t invest in your company (not in your field, etc.).

-∗ You can probably ask for only one favor from a friend in level 1, so ask it once for all the intros, and avoid splitting your requests.
+∗ You can probably ask for only a one favor from a friend on level 1, so ask it once for all the intros, and avoid splitting your requests.